 Classification of Flavonoids

 With the discovery of structures of flavonoids, several classification systems were developed based on their chemical properties.
-Flavonoids have been broadly categorized into some classes based on their main groups, as follows: Class Flavonols Compounds that are classified under this category include quercetin and kaempferol, which are commonly found in fruits, vegetables, and tea.
+Flavonoids have been broadly categorized into some classes based on their main groups, as follows: Class Flavonols.
+Compounds that are classified under this category include quercetin and kaempferol, which are commonly found in fruits, vegetables, and tea.
 They have antioxidant properties.

 Flavones: Such flavones include apigenin and luteolin.
 Various herb types contain these compounds, which have been characterized by anti-inflammatory activity.

-Isoflavones: Mainly occurring in soy, isoflavones like genistein and daidzein are well characterized for their estrogenic activity, so have an important role in studies related to hormone-related conditions.
+Isoflavones: Mainly occurring in soy, isoflavones like genistein and daidzein are well characterized for their estrogenic activity, and have an important role in studies related to hormone-related conditions.

 Anthocyanins: These pigments are known to cause a variety of red, purple, and blue colors in fruits and flowers of many.
 They contain excellent antioxidative properties and health benefits.